Ares16x16/telegram-media-download-bot/README.md

 • /help - List available commands

 ### Notes
-- Now the bot is set to automatically fetch media from Inoue Nagi's X & Instagram, you can comment it out at the bottom of `bot.py` if you don't want it to run.
+- You can set the auto fetcher for specific accounts
+- Now the bot depends on the `sent_posts.json` to view the history of the posts sent to the user, there might be some bugs for retrieving the history.